6110-sp24/6110-sp24.github.io/_pages/syllabus.md

 <h1> Computer Language Engineering (6.110) </h1>

+{: .warning }
+In light of the snow closure, there will be no lecture on Tuesday, February 13th.

 {: .announcement }
 > Welcome to Computer Language Engineering!
 > - Re-lectures will be 4-6 p.m. on Wednesdays in [26-322][bldg26].
 Office hours schedule is [posted below](#office-hours).